A comprehensive guide to setting up and using Always On VPN (AOVPN)

 • Layer 4 DR Mode: Offers the highest performance with minimal involvement of the load balancer in the traffic flow.
 It's crucial that the server responds directly to the client meaning the load balancer and server must be on the same subnet, and ARP issues must be properly managed on the IKEv2 servers.

-• SNAT Mode: Ideal for situations where preserving the original client IP is unnecessary such as with SSTP and NPS It simplifies the configuration process and is suitable when even distribution of traffic is the main goal without needing client IP transparency.
+• Layer 4 SNAT Mode: Ideal for situations where preserving the original client IP is unnecessary such as with SSTP and NPS It simplifies the configuration process and is suitable when even distribution of traffic is the main goal without needing client IP transparency.
+But it does usualy require the load balancer to be configured as the default gateway.

 Note: The Virtual IP must resolve to the Fully Qualified Domain Name (FQDN) of the VPN (VIP) servers.
 This ensures that client connections pass through the load balancer to reach the VPN servers correctly.